 Six weeks later, Brubaker had a draft of his modern-day poetic interpretation of Lamentations and the great calamity that had fallen on United States.
 Where the prophets railed against the rich getting richer, the poor getting poorer — and saw how leaders had fallen away from God.

-As he wrestled with questions like, “Where is God in the midst of calamity?,” “Why do the poor suffer more than the rich?” and “Is it too late to repent?,” the alphabet acrostic in the fifth chapter — like Chapter 5 of Lamentations — disintegrates.
+As he wrestled with questions like, “Where is God in the midst of calamity?”
+“Why do the poor suffer more than the right?” and “Is it too late to repent?” the alphabet acrostic in the fifth chapter — like Chapter 5 of Lamentations — disintegrates.

 “But a new acrostic is born, and it reads, ‘Lord, Great is thy faithfulness,’” he said.
 “For me, writing Alas!’ was like a spiritual practice of prayer.
 At some point it felt like a voice was speaking for not just me and my family, but the entire country.”

-Brubaker sent a few of his favorite quotes from the poem with notes about what he was thinking and feeling as he wrote these words:
+Brubaker sent a couple of his favorite quotes from the poem with notes about what he was thinking and feeling as he wrote these words:

 Weeping without ceasing